pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0113.md

 Well, our library has another snapshotting tool that makes this a lot nicer, and it is called “inline” snapshots.
-This was actually a tool [first contributed][inline-snapshot-pr] to the library by a Point-Free viewer, [Rob Chatfield][rob-chatfield-twitter], over 4 years ago, and we have finally put the final touches on it to make it ready for prime time.
+This was actually a tool [first contributed][inline-snapshot-pr] to the library by a Point-Free viewer, [Rob Chatfield][rob-chatfield-twitter], over 4 years ago, and we have finally put the finishing touches to it to make it ready for prime time.

 [inline-snapshot-pr]: https://github.com/pointfreeco/swift-snapshot-testing/pull/199
 [rob-chatfield-twitter]: https://twitter.com/rjchatfield